Catch every bone-crunching blow live and on-demand as we compare UFC Fight Pass, Foxtel Main Event, Kayo Sports and more.

-If you can't wait the 30 days for a pay-per-view event to make it to Fight Pass, UFC also sells individual events for in Standard Definition (SD) and in High Definition (HD).
+If you can't wait the 30 days for a pay-per-view event to make it to UFC Fight Pass, UFC also sells individual events at Standard Definition (SD - $60.49) and High Definition (HD - $71.49) price levels.

 What devices are compatible with UFC Fight Pass?

 UFC Fight Pass works with a wide range of modern devices, including computers, smart TVs, mobile phones and tablets.

 To watch Fight Pass on your computer, you'll need to log in to the UFC Fight Pass website with either a Windows PC running Windows XP or later, or a Mac computer running OS X 10.4 or later.
 You'll also need Adobe Flash Player 10.1 or later and a compatible web browser.
 UFC recommends either Internet Explorer 6 or later, or Mozilla Firefox 1.5 or later.

 If you want to keep up with all the UFC action while you're out and about, you'll want to download the UFC mobile app for your Apple or Android device.
 The iOS UFC app supports iPhones, iPads and iPod Touch devices running iOS 8.0 and up, while software requirements for the Android UFC app vary by device, so you'll need to load the Google Play store page on your phone or tablet to determine whether it's compatible.

 Plenty of options are available for watching Fight Pass content on your TV.
 If you've got an Apple TV, an Amazon Fire TV or an Xbox One/Xbox 360 gaming console, you'll find the UFC app available in each of their respective app stores.
 Similarly, if you own a Samsung, LG or Sony smart TV, you can download the UFC app through each of their digital marketplaces.